bells in Asian folk-rock music

 lives in Peking but comes from former Inner Mongolia (now Northeast

-China), so are two other members from the group.
+China), so are two other members of the group.
 In Ilchi's

 statements nothing came up that related the bells to religion, magic